(A) Equipment, food-contact surfaces, nonfood-contact surfaces, and utensils.

 (1) Equipment food-contact surfaces and utensils shall be cleaned:

-(a) Before each use with a different type of raw animal food such as beef, fish, lamb, pork, or poultry;
+(a) Except as specified in paragraph (B)(2) of this rule, before each use with a different type of raw animal food such as beef, fish, lamb, pork, or poultry;

 (b) Each time there is a change from working with raw foods to working with ready-to-eat foods;

 (c) Between uses with raw fruits and vegetables and with time/temperature controlled for safety food;

 (d) Before using or storing a food temperature measuring device; and